F-Zero X: Expansion Kit

-The 64DD is a peripheral for the Nintendo 64, released only in Japan, The F-Zero X Expansion Kit is the 64DD's first expansion disk, released on April 21, 2000, in Japan.
-It contains 12 new tracks, a machine creator, a course editor, and new stereophonic soundtracks.
-In addition to these 2 new cups, players can create a custom cup.
-The disk can save up to a 100 tracks and up to 3 ghost data per course.
+The 64DD is a peripheral for the Nintendo 64, released only in Japan, The F-Zero X Expansion Kit is the 64DD's only expansion disk, released on April 21, 2000, in Japan.
+It adds 12 new tracks spread across two cups, a machine creator, a course editor, and new stereophonic soundtracks.
+In addition to these two new cups, players can create a custom "Edit Cup".
+The disk can save up to 100 tracks and up to 3 ghost data per course.
 IGN singled out the course editor as the Expansion Kits strongest feature because the designers used a similar tool in-house for the original circuits.
-The machine creator's variety of options on pre-existing parts, can be used to balance the creations' settings and performance abilities, and name the machine.
+The machine creator's variety of options on pre-existing parts can be used to balance the creations' settings and performance abilities, and name the machine.
 The course editor allows the player to design racing circuits with detailed tracks.
 Using a cursor, the player can determine the basic layout, and draw curves and hills.
 The player can add half pipes, cylinders, and numerous road surfaces, such as slip zones.
 The player can test the creation at any time and run practice laps.

 The Expansion Kit disk requires the cartridge, which was programmed with "64DD hooks" to detect the 64DD and expansion disk.
-This provisions the possibility of many disk-based expansion packs such as track editors or course updates, but no more were made, and this one was not utilized outside Japan due to the 64DD's commercial failure.
+This offers the possibility of many disk-based expansion pack features such as track editors or course updates, but no more were made, and this one was not utilized outside Japan due to the 64DD's commercial failure.